Aquarium (Aqua album)

-Aquarium is the debut studio album by Danish-Norwegian band Aqua, released on 26 March 1997.
-Although the group had been together for three years under their original name Joyspeed, their only release under that name was a single called "Itzy Bitzy Spider".
-The album is best known for including the successful singles "Barbie Girl", "Doctor Jones" and "Turn Back Time", the first of those being a huge hit around the world.
-(The album was preceded by the two singles "Roses Are Red" and "My Oh My", with the latter re-released in 1998.)
+Aquarium is the debut studio album by Danish band Aqua, released on 26 March 1997.
+The album is best known for including the globally successful single "Barbie Girl", which went on to become a widely recognizable hit around the world, as well as the popular track “Lollipop (Candyman)”.
+The album also featured the songs "Doctor Jones" and "Turn Back Time".
+In early 1997, the release of Aquarium was initially preceded by the singles "Roses Are Red" and "My Oh My", which was released a second time in 1998.